Peterborough Canadian Irish Club

 This 1825 Irish Settler Monument features a bronze plaque mounted to a large stone raised above a cared for circle of red and white flowers.
 The plaque commemorates the Peter Robinson Emigration.

-1825 Irish Settler Monument in Millenium Park, Peterborough, Ontario established by the Peterborough Canadian Irish Club in 1975.
+1825 Irish Settler Monument in Millennium Park, Peterborough, Ontario established by the Peterborough Canadian Irish Club in 1975.

 A smiling woman dressed in a traditional Irish costume stands next to a cart with a large fish and a sign that reads "Molly Malone Cockles Mussels Alive Alive O" in a parade setting.
 Red and white decorations are seen around the cart and people in the background.